 What’s one thing not a lot of people know about you?

-Did you always want to be a fashion designer?
+Did you always want to be an actress?

 What was your first big break?

-What was the biggest challenge you faced in your career?
+What was the biggest challenge in your career?

 What does it take to succeed in your line of work?